City Baking Guide

 What is the fastest way to adapt a sea-level recipe in Salt Lake City?

-Start with the local calculator preset, run one batch, and then adjust one main variable at a time while logging outcomes.
+Start with the Salt Lake City preset, run one batch, and then adjust one main variable at a time while logging texture and doneness outcomes.